SamHormozian/SamHormozian/README.md

     - [Sports_Betting_Predictor](https://github.com/SamHormozian/Sports_Betting_Predictor)

-      The Sports Betting Predictor is a personal project that leverages data science, machine learning, and web development to forecast outcomes of NBA and NFL games.
-It automates data collection, preprocessing, and model training using a neural network with two hidden layers.
-The project features a Flask-based web application that allows users to select a sport, teams, and game details to receive predictions.
-While serving as an educational venture into machine learning, the predictor faces challenges in prediction accuracy and data preprocessing, with plans for future enhancements to improve model performance and scalability.
+      The Sports Betting Predictor is a personal project that combines data science, machine learning, and web development to predict outcomes of NBA and NFL games.
+It automates the end-to-end workflow, including data collection, preprocessing, and model training using a custom neural network with two hidden layers.
+The project features an interactive, Flask-based web application, enabling users to select a sport, teams, and game details to receive predictions.
+Designed as a hands-on educational experience, the project highlights challenges in prediction accuracy and data preprocessing while laying the groundwork for future improvements in model performance, feature engineering, and scalability.

 <h2> 🤳 Connect with me:</h2>